veniversvm/cognitive-load/README.es.md

 <!-- **Intrinsic** - caused by the inherent difficulty of a task.
 It can't be reduced, it's at the very heart of software development. -->

-**Intinseca** - causada por la dificultad inherente a la tarea.
+**Intrinseca** - causada por la dificultad inherente a la tarea.
 No puede ser reducida, ya que constituye el núcleo fundamental del trabajo de un ingeniero de software

 <!-- **Extraneous** - created by the way the information is presented.
 Caused by factors not directly relevant to the task, such as smart author's quirks.
 Can be greatly reduced.
 We will focus on this type of cognitive load. -->